pentastic-be/Action-LSC-Indoor-PTZ-Camera/README.md

 ```
 # Loading custom software

 Copy the files from the mmc folder to the sd card, start the camera.
-It should open launch a telnet deamon listening on port 24.
+It should launch a telnet deamon listening on port 24.

 # Shell